Lars Larson

-Career
+Early life

+Larson was born in Taipei, Taiwan.
+His father served in the United States Navy, and when he began a career in forestry, the Larson family lived in Montana, California (Happy Camp, Somes Bar, and Dorris), and Klamath Falls, Oregon, before settling in Tillamook, Oregon, when Lars was a teenager.
+He graduated from Tillamook High School in 1977, where he was on the speech and debate team.

 Larson began his broadcasting career at age 16, at KTIL in his hometown of Tillamook, Oregon, learning his trade under Mildred Davy.
 He later became an announcer at Eugene-based KWAX.
-From 1977 to 1979, Larson attended the University of Oregon in Eugene, but quit "after just a year to work in radio and television".
+From 1977-1979, Larson attended the University of Oregon in Eugene, but quit "after just a year to work in radio and television".

+Career

 Larson served as news director for KATR in Eugene from 1977 to 1978 and KBDF from 1978 to 1979 with internships at KEZI television and KPNW radio.
 He was later news director at KZEL in Eugene before moving to KJRB in Spokane, Washington in 1979 to be a reporter.
 While in Spokane, Larson took classes at Gonzaga University.

-In 1980, Larson moved to Portland, Oregon, and KXL for what would become the first of two positions.
-Larson did the afternoon news.
+In 1980, Larson moved to Portland, Oregon, and KXL where he did the afternoon news.
 In 1983, he moved back to Eugene and was a reporter and eventually anchor for KVAL-TV.
 In 1985, Larson moved back to Portland, when he was hired by KPTV as a reporter for The 10 O'Clock News.

 In 1988, he hosted a weekend talk show on KEX and transferred to KGW, where he would stay from 1989 to 1991.

 In 1992, he helped to create the KPTV news magazine program Northwest Reports, a weekly one-hour show which debuted in September of that year.
 Previously, since at least 1990, KPTV had aired documentaries or investigative stories under the name "Northwest Reports with Lars Larson" as segments within regular newscasts or occasionally as one-time specials, but not as a regular program.
 For the new weekly show, Larson was both executive producer and on-air anchor.
 It was a "60 Minutes-style investigative show" but focused on the Portland area and the Northwest.
 The program won a regional Emmy Award for a story that exposed careless handling of customers' private financial information by certain local banks.

 The Oregonian reported that Northwest Reports had "decent ratings" against "strong network competition", but not enough to attract sufficient advertising revenue.
 The program lasted more than four years, but was canceled in fall 1996, after which Larson resumed anchor duties on KPTV's 10 O'Clock News.
-In his radio career, Larson moved back to KXL in 1997, this time hosting a talk show, The Lars Larson Show, which aired from noon to 4 p.m.